 I came with a horrendous noise, as if heaven itself was torn in two.
 It came with fierce bolts of lightning piercing the earth.
 Every inch of ground was flooded by torrential rains.
 It came with such violence that no one could question God’s anger.
 The profanity of emperor and pope, of knight and priest, of wealthy man and beggar had caused this fury.
 But it was only a prelude for what was to come“.

 This novel is a fast-paced medieval thriller about Europe´s most disastrous flood in the year 1342.
 References to historical facts and a description of the making of the novel are included.

 The Crown Of Fate

-They called the gem „orphanus“ – the orphan; the only one.
-It was the single most important jewel in the Imperial Crown.
-Legend said it formed itself out of the blood and the tears of the virgin Mary.
-The fate of Emperors and Empires rose and fell with the jewel.
-And in the year 1208 it vanished without a trace ...
+They called the gem „Orphanus“ – the orphan; the only one.
+It was the Imperial Crown´s most precious jewel.
+Legend claims it was formed from the Virgin Mary´s own blood and tears.
+The fate of Emperors and Empires rose and fell with this jewel.
+In the year 1208, it vanished without a trace.

-When he was a young man in 1204, Walther von der Vogelweide stole the Orphanus for his king.
-He even composed the most famous song about the stone, declaring it to be a guiding star for all rulers.
-He couldn’t know that all of his doings would lead to a catastrophe.
-Twenty years an emperor in peril remembers the stone: Federico II., most beloved and simultaneously most hated emperor of the Middle Ages.
-Concinved that the aged troubadour knows something about the whereabouts of the jewel, he forces him on a quest for the stone.
+Twenty years later an emperor in peril remembers the stone: Federico II, one of the most loved and hated rulers of the Middle Ages.
+Convinced that the aged troubadour knows something about the whereabouts of the jewel, he forces him on a quest for the stone.
 Walther, who is bitterly disappointed from fate and love, summons his former best friends to aid him on his mission.
-And so, four very old men who thought life has forgotten about them set out one last time to do what is a knight’s holy duty: to go on an adventure and find his own Holy Grail
+And so, four elderly men with little to lose set out one last time to do a knight’s holy duty: find adventure and find his own Holy Grail.